Kiranjith83/SA/SA.md

     - Consolidated billing.
  - Service Control Policy:
     - Defines what a service account can do.
-    - It can be applied to individual account, or Organizational Unit and it applies recursively.
+    - It can be applied to individual account, or Organizational Unit and policy applies recursively.
  - AWS accounts to consolidate bill.
     - Individual accounts bills are consolidated to master account.
     - Member account passes the billing to the master account.
  - Restrict access.

+### Switch roles between accounts.
+ - Is a method of accessing one account from other using only one set of credentials.
+ - You will have a master AWS account, which has one or two role with appropriate permission.
+  - Now the roles on master account are allowed to assume roles in organization unit accounts.
+ Steps:
+   - Login as IAM user on master account.
+   - From the console, use switch the Role option.
+    - AWS Organization creates an IAM role automatically on the accounts to switch into, called "OrganizationAccountAccessRole"
+   - If you invite an account, make sure to have the Roles that can be switched is created.
+AWS Organization will not create if an account is added by invite.

 # S3
   - Read and write consistency with new file